tianshu129/foqat/User Manual.md

 * #### Output

-Output is a dataframe which contain a time series with a new time resolution.
+Output is a dataframe which contains a time series with a new time resolution.

 * #### Examples